Sparse-Supervised Hybrid Parameterized Physics-Informed Neural Networks for Incompressible Flows Across Reynolds Numbers: METHODOLOGY

-As depicted in Fig.~\ref{fig:nn_architecture}, the network outputs the two velocity components $(u,v)$ and the pressure field $p$.
-The architecture consists of ten hidden layers ($H=10$) with eighty neurons per layer ($N=80$).
 Hyperbolic tangent ($\tanh$) activation functions are employed due to their smoothness, bounded output, and suitability for representing continuous physical fields governed by partial differential equations~\cite{LeCun2012,Raissi2019}.
 The symmetric output range of $\tanh$ further promotes balanced gradient flow and improved training stability, which is particularly beneficial in physics-informed learning frameworks~\cite{Jagtap2020}.

 To train the parametric PINNs across a range of flow regimes, Reynolds numbers are sampled within the training interval using a logarithmic-uniform distribution, as illustrated in the Reynolds-number sampling block of Fig.~\ref{fig:nn_architecture}.
 Logarithmic-uniform sampling ensures balanced coverage across the Reynolds-number space and provides uniform representation in log-space, which is consistent with the logarithmic input transformation.
 This strategy prevents oversampling at high Reynolds numbers and enhances the network’s ability to learn smooth parametric dependencies on $\mathrm{Re}$.